Mikaela-G/Reddit_Toxicounter/README.md

 - How does toxicity change over different subreddits?
 - What are the most toxic/least toxic subreddits?
 - What are the most toxic/least toxic topics talked about?
+- How is the number of upvotes/downvotes correlated with toxicity?
 - ?

 **Models we can use to answer our research questions (supervised and unsupervised):**